-Completed claims, Form DP-8, shall be filed with the Department no sooner than May 1, and no later than June 30, following the due date of the final property tax bill for state education property taxes.
+Completed claims, Form DP-8 (not available at this time) shall be filed with the Department no sooner than May 1, and no later than June 30, following the due date of the final property tax bill for state education property taxes.
 Mail your claim to:

 New Hampshire Department of Revenue Administration